 The U.S. Army Corps of Engineers at Carlyle Lake will be collecting used Christmas trees for the annual Christmas Tree Recycling Project.
-The Corps of Engineers, along with the Illinois Department of Natural Resources, uses these trees to provide effective and economical fish habitat at Carlyle Lake.
+The Corps of Engineers, along with the Illinois Department of Natural Resources, uses these trees to provide effective and economical fish habitats at Carlyle Lake.